EMMC-ASBL/tripper/docs/datadoc/documenting-a-resource.md

 - **`unit`**: A unit symbol.
 All numbers in this column has this unit.
 - **`sep`**: Separator character.
 A common user request when you have multiple values for a column, is to be able to provide multiple values in a single cell, instead of duplicating the column.
 This option makes it possible to specify a separator character that can be used in this column.

+!!! warning
+    The syntax for the square brackets is currently experimental and may change in the future.

 ### Examples of use cases